Dementia Assessment and Referral

 Early in 2020 NHS England and NHS Improvement held a consultation seeking views on the continuing suitability of the Dementia Assessment and Referral (DAR) data return.

-The consultation was open for eight weeks from Thursday 9 January until midnight 5 March 2020 and full details can be found on the NHSE consultation hub at:
+The consultation was open for eight weeks from Thursday 9 January until midnight 5 March 2020.
+A summary of the responses and next steps can be found below:

 Temporary suspension of DAR